ash/raku-course/essentials/more-on-functions/mind-the-space/index.md

 {% include menu.html %}

-Using functions in Raku in general is intuitive and causes no problems, but you must be warned about the following aspect.
+Using functions in Raku is mostly intuitive and causes no problems, but you must be warned about the following aspect.

 ## TL;DR